 At this stage, select Shopify as your source cart and WooCommerce as your target cart from the menu.
 You need to enter all your information to the blank spaces before clicking “Next” to move to the next phase.

 Now, you can either tick all types of data or only tick the necessary categories you want (products, customers, orders, etc.) during the migration from Shopify to WooCommerce.
-Plus, LitExtension provides various Additional Options to extend your data import functionality, which is more powerful than S2W plugin.
+Plus, LitExtension provides various Additional Options to extend your data import functionality such as Migrate Customer Password, Preserve Orders, Customers, Products IDs, which is more powerful than S2W plugin.

 Step 3: Run a demo and then perform your full migration